 In this QlikView example, we create a Mekko chart for all the Countries, occupations, and corresponding sales amounts.
 To do this, we are going to use the Country occupation Columns as the dimension data and the Sales Amount expression.

 We can create a QlikView Mekko chart in multiple ways.
 First Approach: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-Formatting the Expression value: As we all know that the Sum of Sales Amount is money, so we are selecting the money.
+Formatting the Expression value: As we all know that the Sum of the Sales Amount is money, so we are selecting the money.

-Now you can see our newly created Mekko Chart in QlikView.
+Now, see our newly created Mekko Chart in QlikView.